haimadrian/MapStoriesServer/README.md

 Path: `https://HOST:PORT/coordinate`

-Header: `Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJoYWltIiwidXNlck5hbWUiOiJIYWltIEFkcmlhbiJ9.J28593Lq7IbO_Jvz4tK3GaP3K2FnSNqSq9O9SK2I3lA`
+Header: `Authorization = Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJoYWltIiwidXNlck5hbWUiOiJIYWltIEFkcmlhbiJ9.J28593Lq7IbO_Jvz4tK3GaP3K2FnSNqSq9O9SK2I3lA`

 Body: Empty

 Response: Note that we avoid of returning images when requesting all coordinates, to reduce response size.
-Use /coordinate/{id} if you want the image
+Use [Get coordinate by identifier](#restful-coordinate-getcoordinate) if you want the image
 ```json
 [
     {